yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 A server is needed to run the MM Bot's Main Process.

 Also, two servers are needed for the database, one for the main database and another one to act as its read replica.
-This read replica is for external applications, like explorers, so that these don't affect the main database's performance and/or implicate any security concerns.
+This read replica is for external applications, like transaction explorers or data analyzers, so that these don't affect the main database's performance and/or implicate any security concerns.

 ![physical_view.png](images/physical_view.png)